 Alternatively, download the MAPS.ME app together with the relevant country maps.
 This app can be used offline.

-Google Maps can also be used in Walking Mode for navigation but there is a lag when starting off, so one would have to cycle a bit to get the orientation right. to various places of interests that were not shown on our GPS units.
+Google Maps can also be used in Walking Mode for navigation but there is a lag when starting off, so one would have to cycle a bit to get the orientation right.
+Google Maps is also useful as it shows various places of interests that were not shown on our GPS units.